mieky/koloroj/README.md

 # koloroj

-Handle images based on an index with Amazon SQS & Lambda.
+Tests for handling a number of images with Amazon SQS & Lambda.

+*koloroj* means "colors" in Esperanto.

 ## Synopsis